themelodyai/romanize/README.md

 ## Features

-- 🌏 **Multi-language support**: Korean, Japanese, Chinese, Cyrillic, and Arabic
+- 🌏 **Multi-language support**: Korean, Japanese, Chinese, Cyrillic, Hebrew and Arabic
 - 🔍 **Auto-detection**: Automatically detects the languages present in the input text
 - 🛠️ **Flexible & extensible**: Easily create your own custom romanizer for any language or writing system
 - 📦 **Lightweight**: Minimal dependencies, fast performance